wangye0523/wangye0523.github.io/_pages/about.md

 For detailed research papers, please refer to my [Google Scholar](https://scholar.google.com/citations?user=UNxKb0cAAAAJ&hl=zh-CN).  <br />  For the Chinese version of my curriculum vitae, please refer to my [中文版个人主页](https://faculty.cqupt.edu.cn/wangye/zh_CN/index.htm).

 # 🔥 News
+- *2024.07*: One paper was accepted by Artificial Intelligence Review.
+[Will post the link soon]
+- *2024.06*: One paper was accepted by Neural Computing and Applications.
+[Will post the link soon]
 - *2024.01*: One paper was accepted by IEEE Transactions on Consumer Electronics. [[paper]](https://ieeexplore.ieee.org/document/10374272)
 - *2023.11*: The Best Paper Candidate was awarded from the 2023 IEEE International Symposium on Product Compliance Engineering-Asia ([ISPCE-AS2023](https://dl2link.com/ISPCE-AS2023/index.html)).
 - *2023.06*: One paper was accepted by Neural Computing and Applications. [[paper]](https://link.springer.com/article/10.1007/s00521-023-08815-3)